Luvata/vlsp_viecap4h_gptteam_code/README.md

 ./sh down_viecap.sh
 ```

-2. [Optional] Computing image embedding data and translation embedding,
+2. [Optional] Computing image embedding data and text translation embedding,
 you can take a look if you want to adapt to your custom dataset,
-but for viecap we already provide theses embedding files in `down_viecap.sh`
+but for `viecap4h` we already provide theses embedding files in `down_viecap.sh`

 ```
 python encode_image.py